Ancient commons with Bitcoin as the sun

 How They Work Together

-Technical Details: BLLVM
+Technical Details: BLVM

-BLLVM has nearly 200 formal proofs in the source code, providing comprehensive formal verification coverage of consensus-critical functions.
+BLVM has nearly 200 formal proofs in the source code, providing comprehensive formal verification coverage of consensus-critical functions.
 The proofs are embedded directly in the codebase and verified continuously.

 Formal verification proofs are embedded in the code itself, not separate documentation.
 The proofs verify that the code matches the Orange Paper specification.
 If code changes, proofs must be updated, ensuring correctness is maintained.